suhailsherif/suhail-sherif/content/home/other.md

 headless: true

 # Order that this section appears on the page.
-weight: 60
+weight: 40

-title: Recent Posts
+title: Other Stuff
 subtitle:

 content:
   # Filter on criteria
   filters:
     folders:
-      - post
+      - misc
     tag: ''
     category: ''
     publication_type: ''